raspberrypi/style-guide/style-guide.md

 *   g – gram(s).
 Use a numeral with g and no space between the numeral and g. *The teabag weighs 7g.*
 *   gamer
 *   games console.
 Not "game console", which is the US usage: British usage is "games".
 See also maths/math.
 *   Gib - gibibit =  2<sup>30</sup> b = 1073741824 b.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Gib/s - gibibits per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Gb - gigabit = 10<sup>9</sup> b = 1000000000 b.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Gb/s - gigabits per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
-*   GiB - gibibyte =  2<sup>30</sup> B = 1073741824 B. Always use a space between the number and the unit, preferably nonbreaking.
+*   GiB - gibibyte =  2<sup>30</sup> B = 1073741824 B. Always use a space between the number and the unit, preferably non-breaking.
 Preferred for copy aimed at a technical audience, like datasheets and reference documentation.
 For content aimed at a general audience, like blog posts, use GB instead to avoid looking like a pedantic nerd.
 *   GiB/s - gibibytes per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
-*   GB - gigabyte = 10<sup>9</sup> B = 1000000000 B. Always use a space between the number and the unit, preferably nonbreaking.
+*   GB - gigabyte = 10<sup>9</sup> B = 1000000000 B. Always use a space between the number and the unit, preferably non-breaking.
 Preferred for content aimed at a general audience, like blog posts.
 For copy aimed at a technical audience, like datasheets and reference documentation, use GiB (when correct) instead for pedantic nerd cred.
 *   GB/s - gigabytes per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Generation X – not Generation Xer
 *   Generation Y – this used to be the term of art.
 Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
 Feel free to use it.
 *   Generation Z – *zoomers* seems to be gaining currency.
 This one's in a state of flux; let's keep an eye on it.